Drexel-Computational-Design/bicepital-groove/README.md

-# DCD-BicepitalGroove
+# BicepitalGroove

+## Drexel Computational Design

+## Project 1

-Tony Kabilan Okeke & Pearle Shah
+**Authors:** Tony Kabilan Okeke & Pearle Shah

+This branch will contain a python version of the GUI.